Guide for moving-in and moving-out

 We know that families need to make arrangements for move-in days.
-Below, you will find the dates and times that you can move into your hall and room.
-More information will be provided (including directions to your hall, and traffic patterns) as we get closer to the fall semester in August.
+Below, you will find the dates and times that you can move into your room.
+More information will be provided (including directions to your hall and traffic patterns) as we get closer to the fall semester in August.

 It is important that all students and families (including returning students) pay close attention to the following details as they will be changed to accommodate construction and other University events.
 Both move-in schedules and traffic patterns have been designed to accommodate our students in the best way possible.

-Please continue to check your E-Mail for specific instructions on your move-in date and time.
-The chart below indicates your specific hall's move-in date and time frame by hall.
+Please check your email for specific instructions on your move-in date and time.
+The chart below indicates your specific hall's move-in date and time by hall.

 Now that you’re packed up and ready to go, you’ll need directions for your journey!
 Click on these links for general directions to the hall of your choice:

 - Hutchison Hall

 - Wentz Hall

 When searching for UW-La Crosse, please DO NOT use the general University address, as this address does not account for our modified traffic patterns.
 Instead, please navigate to these intersections depending on the hall:

 Main Street and 14th Street North, La Crosse, Wisconsin 54601